bryan-pl/esphome_dietrich/README.md

 # Dietrich MCX PLUS (Remeha) Boiler connectivity using ESP8266 with ESPHOME

+!Warning!
+This will not work from ESPHOME 2025.2.0 as the service of custom components were withdrawed.
+Module needs to be rewritten to external component.

 !Forked from kakaki/esphome_dietrich to provide full compatibility with my instance of HA and DeDietrich MCX PLUS.

 The board used - Adafruit Huzzach - due to smaller current draw (no usb interface on board) and +5v compatible uart RX pin.